The Literature Centre has a range of workshops for students from Pre-Primary to Year 12 and professional learning opportunities for teachers.

 The Literature Centre aims to make literature more accessible to students from Pre-Primary to Year 12, in an inspiring and nurturing environment.
 Although many schools visit the Centre, we also conduct residences in primary and secondary schools and libraries throughout Western Australia.

-For our visits out to primary schools, The Literature Centre proudly acknowledges our long and rewarding partnership with Healthway, promoting the Go For 2&5 and the Foodbank Superhero Foods messages.
+For primary school workshops at our Centre and in schools, The Literature Centre proudly acknowledges our long and rewarding partnership with Healthway, promoting the Go For 2&5 and the Foodbank Superhero Foods messages.
 Together they assist us with funding for our 'Go for 2 & 5' Primary School Literature Programme throughout the year.
 Important healthy eating messages for children and families can be found in a series of special worksheets suitable for primary school children.
 Please see our link to 3 worksheets below and print copies to use in the classroom or for children to complete at home.

 These residences consist of the Centre's experienced Education Officers conducting stimulating workshops focusing on literature, writing and illustration.
 We have over 25 travelling exhibitions of original artwork, drafts, preliminary and other materials from Australian children's and young adult picture books.
 Please contact us for our list of picture books available as travelling exhibitions.

-The following information details the requirements needed to carry out a residence:
+The following information details the requirements needed to carry out a literature workshop in schools:

 Staff at The Literature Centre will plan your residence to suit the needs of your students.
 For some workshops, additional materials may be needed.
 These may include such things as a data projector and screen, access to a photocopier and access to water.